Jean Barbara Hamilton1

 M, #21642, b.
 26 December 1793, d.
 4 September 1869

 General Hon.
-Sir Charles Stephen Gore was born on 26 December 1793.1 He was the son of Sir Arthur Saunders Gore, 2nd Earl of Arran of the Arran Islands and Elizabeth Underwood.1 He married Sarah Rachel Fraser, daughter of James Fraser, on 13 May 1824.1 He died on 4 September 1869 at age 75.1
+Sir Charles Stephen Gore was born on 26 December 1793.1 He was the son of Arthur Saunders Gore, 2nd Earl of Arran of the Arran Islands and Elizabeth Underwood.1 He married Sarah Rachel Fraser, daughter of James Fraser, on 13 May 1824.1 He died on 4 September 1869 at age 75.1

-General Hon.
-Sir Charles Stephen Gore was invested as a Knight Grand Cross, Order of the Bath (G.C.B.).1 He was invested as a Knight, Hanoverian Order (K.H.).1 He was Colonel of the 6th Foot.1 He was Lieutenant-Governor of the Chelsea Hospital.1 He gained the rank of General.1
+He was appointed Knight Grand Cross, Order of the Bath (G.C.B.)1 He was appointed Knight, Hanoverian Order (K.H.)1 He was Colonel of the 6th Foot.1 He was Lieutenant-Governor of the Chelsea Hospital.1 He gained the rank of General.1

 Children of General Hon.
 Sir Charles Stephen Gore and Sarah Rachel Fraser